-Amidst all the attention, pampering and excitement that you enjoy with being pregnant, comes the much dreaded morning sickness.
-I had a tough time with dealing with it too initially.
-However I learnt soon enough to change my lifestyle and food choices a bit which helped me manage to get through the phase if I might say quite reasonably if not comfortably.
+Amidst all the attention, pampering and excitement that a woman enjoys with being pregnant come the much dreaded morning sickness.
+I had a tough time dealing with it too initially.
+However, I learnt soon enough to change my lifestyle and food choices a bit which helped me manage to get through the phase if I might say quite reasonably if not comfortably.

 Here I shall list the few measures that I took to deal with morning sickness:

 Try to avoid foods and smells that trigger nausea: